Metal Rapid Prototyping

-There are many advantages for both metal and non-metallic uses including:
+There are many advantages for both metal and non-metallic uses in rapid manufacturing including:

 - Speed – as the name implies speed is a major benefit of processes such as selective laser sintering.
 Whereas earlier technologies may have taken days or even weeks to produce a prototype, these latest technologies can produce a prototype virtually overnight.
 This improved speed enables businesses adopting 3D rapid prototyping to gain a “competitive advantage” by being able to bring products to market more quickly, this is particularly beneficial in markets such as automotive and electronics.

 - Cost reduction – if lead time is reduced, it is likely that costs are reduced too.
 This not only allows organisations to reduce bottom line costs but also allows them to produce alternative prototypes cost-effectively.

 - Hollow components – Enabling the design of hollow parts, which without compromising strength, use less material and are lighter when in use, which benefits industries such as Aerospace massively.

 - Reduced waste – Apart from minimal residue there is no waste.
 This contrasts starkly with traditional subtractive processes, which discard waste materials at considerable cost.